October 30, 2025 (3mo ago) — last updated January 24, 2026 (19d ago)

 Connect Tracking to Your Productivity Methods

-From Time Logs to Paid Invoices: Getting it Right
+From Time Logs to Paid Invoices: Getting It Right

 A professional reviewing an invoice on a laptop, with charts and data in the background.